mjambon/blog/src/2019-04-21-glossary/index.md

             the environment.
 An action is said internal if other systems cannot sense these changes in the environment.
 (2) An output port.

-**activation**: Setting a single node to its active state, its other state
+**activation**: Setting a single node to its active state.
+A node
-                being inactive.
-A node remains active only for one cycle, after which it is systematically deactivated.
-In order to be considered continuously active, a node needs to be activated at each successive cycle.
+                remains active only for one cycle, after which it is systematically deactivated i.e. switched to its
+                default state.
+In order to be considered continuously active, a node needs to be activated at each cycle.
+An active node transmits a unary signal to other nodes or components, while an inactive node doesn’t.

 **anticipation**: A mechanism by which the system rewards itself based
                   on the expected reward for actions that it just